koch-tobias/master-thesis/README.md

 http://localhost:5000/docs
  ```

-If you want to quickly test models locally, add the path of the testing file to the parameter **test_file_path** in the "src/config.yaml" file and run the command from the root directory: </br>
+If you want to quickly test models locally, add the path of the testing file to the parameter **test_file_path** in the "src/config.yaml" file and run the following command from the root directory: </br>
 ```bash
 python src\deployment\classification.py
 ```